+(1) By November 1, 1996, the Department shall report on any changes needed to be made to the vehicle salvage laws to minimize the
-- (1) By November 1, 1996, the Department shall report on any changes needed to be made to the vehicle salvage laws to minimize the number of salvage inspections without compromising the integrity of the salvage process.
-This report shall address how reductions in dedicated salvage inspection positions shall be made under the proposed system. - (2) By October 1, 1996, the Department shall provide plans for the study of the following issues, including a schedule for completion of the studies: - A. How the process by which licenses are modified, revoked, and suspended can be simplified. - B. How touch-tone technology and credit cards can be used in the motor vehicle registration process. - C. How credit cards can be used to increase customer payment options. - D. How collision reports can be entered directly into an automated system database by law enforcement officers. - (3) By December 1, 1996, the Department shall report how computer software used to register motor carriers under the International

-2 efficiently by staff and customers.
-3 (4) By November 1, 1996, the Department shall: Develop a formula to determine the number, location, and 4 Α. 5 staffing of drivers license field offices within the State.
-6 В. Use this formula to develop a five-year plan for changes in the 7 number and sizes of drivers license field offices that recognizes 8 the need for the development of larger, multi-functional drivers 9 license offices that provide a wider range of services at 10 centralized locations and to provide a plan for the renovation of existing drivers license field offices that will be retained.
-11 12 (5) By December 1, 1996, the Department shall report on how it will maintain technical support for the vehicle registration and drivers 13 14 license data systems for the 1997-99 biennium.
-This report shall 15 estimate staffing needs for technical support in each year, address whether and how contract personnel will be used, and determine the 16 17 feasibility of using more permanent personnel instead of contractors.
-18 19 Requested by: Senator Hoyle DIVISION OF MOTOR VEHICLES ENFORCEMENT DUTIES 20 21 Sec.
-19.3.
+1 number of salvage inspections without compromising the integrity of 2 3 the salvage process.
+This report shall address how reductions in dedicated salvage inspection positions shall be made under the 4 proposed system.
+5 (2) By October 1, 1996, the Department shall provide plans for the study 6 (-) of the following issues, including a schedule for completion of the 7 studies: 8 A. How the process by which licenses are modified, revoked, and 9 suspended can be simplified.
+10 B. How touch-tone technology and credit cards can be used in the 11 motor vehicle registration process.
+12 (C. How credit cards can be used to increase customer payment 13 options.
+14 D. How collision reports can be entered directly into an automated 15 system database by law enforcement officers.
+16 (3) By December 1, 1996, the Department shall report how computer 17 () software used to register motor carriers under the International 18 Registration Plan can be reconfigured so that it can be used more 19 efficiently by staff and customers.
+20 (4) By November 1, 1996, the Department shall: 21 A. Develop a formula to determine the number, location, and 22 staffing of drivers license field offices within the State.
+23 B. Use this formula to develop a five-year plan for changes in the 24 number and sizes of drivers license field offices that recognizes 25 the need for the development of larger, multi-functional drivers 26 license offices that provide a wider range of services at 27 centralized locations and to provide a plan for the renovation of 28 existing drivers license field offices that will be retained.
+29 (5) By December 1, 1996, the Department shall report on how it will 30 maintain technical support for the vehicle registration and drivers 31 license data systems for the 1997-99 biennium.
+This report shall 32 estimate staffing needs for technical support in each year, address 33 whether and how contract personnel will be used, and determine the 34 feasibility of using more permanent personnel instead of contractors.
+35 36 Requested by: S enator Hoyle 37 DIVISION OF N MOTOR VEHICLES ENFORCEMENT DUTIES 38 .3.
 G.S.
-20-4 reads as rewritten: "§ 20-4.
-Clarification of conflicts as to transfer of functions.
-Enforcement duties of 22 23 the Division.
-24 In the event that there shall arise any conflict as to the transfer of any functions from the Department of Revenue to the Division of Motor Vehicles, the Governor of the State 25 is hereby authorized to issue an executive order clarifying and making certain the issue 26 27 thus arising.
-28 (a) Primary Duty. - The primary enforcement duty of the Division is the enforcement of the vehicle weight restrictions set forth in G.S.
-20-118.
-In performing 29 this duty, the Division shall make maximum effective use of permanent weigh stations 30 and portable scales.
-31 32 Secondary Duties. - The secondary enforcement duties of the Division are as follows and are listed in the order of importance: 33 Enforcement of the motor carrier safety regulations.
-34 (1) Enforcement of the emissions inspection program.
-35 (2) Inspection of salvage vehicles.
-36 (3) Provide security at rest areas.
-37 (4) 38 (5) Other duties set out in this Chapter.
-Restriction. - The Division shall not undertake an enforcement duty that is not 39 listed in this section unless a law specifically authorizes the Division to do so or the duty 40 is undertaken as a condition of receiving federal funds."
-41 42
+20-4 reads as rewritten: 39 ation of conflicts as to transfer of functions.
+Enforcement duties of 40 the Div vision.

+In the event that there shall arise any conflict as to the transfer of any functions from the Department of Revenue to the Division of Motor Vehicles, the Governor of the State is hereby authorized to issue an executive order clarifying and making certain the issue thus arising.